 Things to Beat the Heat

 It’s no secret that Florida is beyond HOT, and this heat can easily ruin your day if you don’t prepare properly!
+The heat in Florida can hit over 100 degrees in the summer plus the humidity which makes it so much worse.
+You need to make sure to protect your skin and your eyes from the scorching sun.
 When you are thinking about what to pack for Disney, make sure you bring these heat-defense items!

 - This Awesome Fan that is powered by your phone